 |14.||Canon 1D Mark II N||Y||- / -||-||-||-||1.1||-||-||-|

 It is notable that the T7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon T7 Manual.
+Further information on the features and operation of the 5D and T7 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon T7 Manual.